no-such-company/blackchamber-server/readme.md

 **This Software make sure that an Email isn't longer a postcard.
 Nothing more, nothing less!**

 ### Port
-The default port is 1337.
+The default port is 80 like http.
 It can be changed.
-SMail just try to send and awaits a clean API.
+SMail just try to send and awaits a clean API without expectations.
 You can run BlackChamber on a subdomain.
 The Address is now related to the subdomain.
 Example: `mail.url.com//:user.name`